 The real issue is that these fences require constant attention.
 You need to make sure that batteries are changed frequently.
 If not, you risk your dog escaping with nothing to impede them.
 Another huge downside for invisible fencing is that it only works by keeping your dog in.
 Other animals like squirrels or even other dogs have nothing to stop them from wandering onto your property and irritating your large dog.
 This can be dangerous for your animal and those around them.

-For this reason, we recommend traditional fencing. it’s sturdy, long lasting, a tried and true enclosure that has been around for thousands of years.
+For this reason, we recommend traditional metal pet fencing. it’s sturdy, long lasting, a tried and true enclosure that has been around for thousands of years.

 Need a Hand?